Jamaica celebrates 70th birthday of late reggae great Bob Marley

 "I was not around when Bob was alive ... but people are still excited about his music," said Marcia Facey, 32, a fashion designer who lives in Kingston.

-Jamaica has debated for years adding Marley to its Order of National Hero, its highest honor.
+Jamaica has debated for years adding Marley to its Order of National Hero, its highest honour.
 Jamaica's current seven heroes are dominated by political figures.

 No new heroes have been added since the 1980s and a committee has been examining nominations for the last three years, with Marley and former Prime Minister Michael Manley among a list of 10 names mentioned.